benjojo/bondcat/README.md

 # bondcat
 ![bondcat banner](/.github/bondcat.png)

-Bondcat is a [netcat](https://en.wikipedia.org/wiki/Netcat) like system utility that has the ability to combine multipul TCP connections for better transfer speeds, but also better reliability (Assuming the connections take different network paths).
+Bondcat is a [netcat](https://en.wikipedia.org/wiki/Netcat) like system utility that has the ability to combine multiple TCP connections for better transfer speeds, but also better reliability (Assuming the connections take different network paths).

 ---